English at Place Farm Primary Academy

 Please also see our Early Years page for further information.

-Please see our Phonics Policy for detailed information about the teaching of Phonics.
-If you would like any guidance on how to support your child at home with phonics, please contact Mrs Stewart (Interim Phonics Lead).
+If you would like any guidance on how to support your child at home with phonics, please contact Mrs Stewart (Phonics Lead).

 English at Key Stage 1 and 2

-At Place Farm Primary Academy our Literacy curriculum follows the statutory requirements of the National Curriculum in England.
+At Place Farm Primary Academy our English curriculum follows the statutory requirements of the National Curriculum in England.

 In Key Stage 1 and 2, we teach Reading and Writing using the Unity Schools Partnership Curriculum for Literacy (CUSP).
 Please see https://www.unitysp.co.uk/cusp/ for further information.